abduABS/Vision-ZeroWaste-Project/RetinaNet/README.md

    - (Optional) you can then verify that the data loading was done correctly
    - Next is finetuning the training.
 Here the configurations (through which the model is specified as well) are all set up and hyperparameters can be adjusted
    - Next, a predictor is created to test the model trained
-   - Next, we can validate the test results by visualizing some of the prediction results randomly
+   - finally, we can validate the test results by visualizing some of the prediction results randomly
-   - Finally, we benchmarked the inference speed
 3. You can tune the hyperparameters and the number of epochs in the training section as you see fit

+### Inference
+We also benchmarked the inference speed of the training process which can be displayed after the model has finished training.
+Detectron2 can be run with inference mode, which is linked to the test dataset.
+The performance metrics (precision, accuracy, and AP scores) are then displayed.
+There is also the option of viewing three prediction results as mentioned above.

 ## Dataset
 The ZeroWaste-f dataset created by Bashkirova et al. [1] is intended for supervised detection and evaluation.
 It is a fully annotated dataset that is composed of 4661 frames of which 1805 frames were annotated with a subsampling rate of 10 and 2616 frames were annotated with a subsampling rate of 100.